In this sample of granite, the pink crystals are potassium feldspar, much of the white or clear crystals are quartz, and the black crystals are mica.

-Granite generally results from the slow solidification of magma deep within the crust (2 to 50 km) in large batholiths; i.e., it is an intrusive rock.
+Granite generally results from the slow solidification of magma deep within the crust (2 to 50 kilometers) in large batholiths; i.e., it is an intrusive rock.
 The slow cooling gives a coarse grain size.
 Some granites result from metamorphism of pre-existing rocks.

 Granite is used for building, paving, and road curbs..